Chile Trips & Tours

 Chile's unusually long, narrow shape means that the country experiences a varied climate.
 Patagonia is best visited in the warmer, more accessible summer months, from October - March.
 Santiago and the Atacama can be visited year-round, but peak season is January - February.
 There is more information in our guide on when to visit Chile.

-Will I have a tour guide on your Chile holidays?
+Will I have a tour guide on my Chile package?